Earth Notes: On the Vigor 2862ac VDSL2 Router and WiFi: Setup How-ToUpdated 2022-09-19.

 When I went for my daily lockdown walk, near the house were a couple of parked BT Openreach vans.
 The engineers were there to fix broadband for a house nearby, from failing aluminium cables.
-They weren't aware of any larger problem.
-(The fixee and I connect to the same cabinet; maybe if their modem isn't having to shout any more, our connection may get better too?*)
+They were not aware of any larger problem.
+(The fixee and I connect to the same cabinet; maybe if their modem is not having to shout any more, our connection may get better too?*)

 2020-10-13: Line Fault?

 I reported the problems to my ISP, and when their support chap looked at the Radius server he exclaimed!
 I believe that he saw maybe 20 line drops per day (or ~120 over a week), with the last few timings lining up with what I'd observed.
 So there's no attempt to claim that I'm making it all up!

 ... our next best step would be to go for a replacement router in which case I'll need to refer this to the Provisioning Team to arrange.
 The testing on the line is picking up a fault either close to or internal to the premises ...